Health Educator Career and Education Overview

 Health Education Specializations and Duties

-There's such a wide spectrum of educational opportunities in health care.
+There's a wide spectrum of educational opportunities in health care.
 Some of these areas may include university or college instructor/professor, researcher, clinical educator, patient educator, and public health educator.
-Let's explore each of these settings a bit further.

 - Universities or College Instructor: Instructors or professors at universities and colleges lay out the foundation of their specific healthcare specialty to provide students with the nuts and bolts of skills and knowledge they need in their respective field.

 - Researcher: Oftentimes professors at universities also serve the dual role of being a researcher, though there are individuals who only conduct research without the teaching aspect.
 Research universities hire professionals to perform research to advance the field.

 - Clinical Educator: These professionals work in their respective field and serve as a mentor or trainer for students working on clinical rotations to gain hands-one experience.